- SAP has absorbed considerably negative pushback from customers since introducing indirect access.

 Secret Pricing = Transparency

-….when you are paid directly by SAP or when you consult in SAP and place SAP’s interests ahead of your client’s interests.
+….when you are paid directly by SAP or consult in SAP and place SAP’s interests ahead of your client’s interests.

 Indirect Access to Coerce Purchases of Lagging Products